erikrfunk/darwins-finch-genomes/README.md

 # README for darwin's-finch-genomes
-# This is a repository for all shell scripts used the re-analysis of Darwin's finch whole genome sequences
+# This is the repository for all shell scripts I've used for the re-analysis of Darwin's finch whole genome sequences